chrisjackson-pellicle/PAV/README.md

 ## Metadata TSV Format

-Provide a tab-separated file with the following required columns:
+Provide a tab-separated file with the following required columns (include this header in the file):

 - `fasta_filename`
 - `project_id`